The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Introduction

 \section{Introduction}

 Sampling algorithms, including MCMC methods, aim to draw independent samples from a probability distribution $P(\mx)$, often only using an unnormalized likelihood function $\mathcal{L}(\mx)\propto P(\mx)$.
-This problem arises in all scientific disciplines, as it is equivalent to finding the distribution of model parameters $\mx$ consistent with a set of observations.
+This problem arises in all scientific disciplines, as it is equivalent to finding the distribution of model parameters or hidden variables $\mx$ consistent with a set of observations (e.g., $P(\mx|\mathbf{D},\mathbf{P})$ for observations $\mathbf{D}$ and priors $\mathbf{P}$).
 Early sampling algorithms, such as \cite{Metropolis53} and \cite{Hastings70}, are hence widely used across fields.

 Since these early papers, there have been many advances.
 Sampling algorithms differ in their transition functions, often denoted as \mbox{$\pi(\mx:\rightarrow\mathbf{y})$} or $T(\mathbf{y}|\mx)$, defined as the probability density of moving to point $\mathbf{y}$ when starting at point $\mx$.
 Sampling efficiency depends on how well the transition function aligns with the target distribution $P(\mx)$, so modern samplers have transition functions that adapt to the target distribution.
 We can broadly classify modern algorithms by whether they use local or global information to adapt the transition function.
 Local samplers use information near the current location, such as likelihood gradients (e.g., Hamiltonian/Hybrid Monte Carlo, \citealt{Duane87,Neal12}; the Metropolis-Adjusted Langevin Algorithm, \citealt{Besag94,RT96}; and recently, Bouncy Particle and Zig-Zag Sampling, \citealt{Peters12,BC15,Bierkens16,Corbella22}).
-Global samplers instead learn approximate fitting functions to the global target distribution (e.g., mode jumping, \citealt{Tjelmeland01}; nested sampling, \citealt{Skilling04,Feroz08,Feroz19,Speagle20}; KDE sampling, \citealt{Rosenblatt56,Parzen62}; Gaussian processes, \citealt{Benavoli21}; and normalizing flows, \citealt{Esteban10,Dinh14,Rezende15}).
-Hybrid methods that combine global and local information (e.g., flowMC, \citealt{Wong22}) also exist.
+Global samplers instead learn approximate fitting functions to the global target distribution (e.g., mode jumping, \citealt{Tjelmeland01}; nested sampling, \citealt{Skilling04,Feroz08,Feroz19,Speagle20,Buchner23}; KDE sampling, \citealt{Rosenblatt56,Parzen62}; Gaussian processes, \citealt{Benavoli21}; and normalizing flows, \citealt{Esteban10,Dinh14,Rezende15}).
+Hybrid methods that combine global and local information (e.g., \citealt{Hoffman19,Karamanis22,Wong22}) also exist.

 Yet, the complexity of scientific modeling has grown exponentially in the meantime.
 It is now common to train neural networks with millions to trillions of parameters in every scientific field (e.g., computer science, physics, biology, chemistry, and geoscience; \citealt{Ahmad22,Choudhary22,Chowdhery22,Puzyrev22,Sriram22,Lin23,OpenAI23}).
 In astronomy, this includes problems like initial condition recovery (e.g., reconstructing the initial matter distribution that led to the current Milky Way galaxy and its local environment, for billions to trillions of particles; see \citealt{Vogelsberger20} for a review) and blended source recovery (e.g., reconstructing intrinsic colors and luminosities for billions of partially overlapping galaxies as imaged by the \textit{Rubin} telescope; see \citealt{Melchior21} for a review).
 All of these applications would benefit from Bayesian sampling to obtain uncertainties on model outputs, but it has remained challenging with current methods to do so.